 Summer 2025: 1-2 students (Summer funding available, Reach out end of March 2024)

-Individual Differences in Memory Search
+Individual Differences in Memory Search (40 hours/week)

 Key question: How do individuals differ in their semantic network and how they search through this network?